freenas/freenas-docs/userguide/tn_vcenter.rst

 **Upgrade:** as more features are added to the vCenter plugin, the :guilabel:`Available Plugin Version` number is incremented.
-Click this button to upgrade to the newer version and access its features.
+Click this button to upgrade to the newer version.

 **Repair:** click this button at the request of an iXsystems support engineer.
 This reinstalls the %brand% object to repair a corrupted object.

-.. note:: In a HA-configured scenario, the :guilabel:`Upgrade` button is only usable from the system that originally installed the plugin.
-   The :guilabel:`Upgrade` button is grayed out on the HA paired system.
+.. note:: In an HA-configured scenario, the :guilabel:`Upgrade` button is only usable from the system that originally installed the plugin.
+The :guilabel:`Upgrade` button is disabled out on the HA paired system.

 Secure Connections